Master of Laws

 A Practice-Oriented Approаch

-AUA’s LL.M. program aims to help students develop the practical skills and knowledge necessary to be an effective professional in an ever more competitive globalized market.
-Our practice-oriented approach emphasized analytical, advocacy and English communication skills that attorneys need to succeed.
-Courses are designed to expose students to basic skills as well as current trends.
-The program affords students opportunities to practice those skills through instruction and daily interaction with highly qualified professionals.
+AUA’s LL.M. program offers each student the opportunity to build the practical skills and knowledge necessary to become an effective professional in an ever more competitive global world.
+Our practice-oriented approach emphasizes development of the analytical, advocacy and communication skills that attorneys need to succeed.
+Our program affords students a wide-range of opportunities to practice these skills with instruction and daily interaction with highly qualified faculty.

-The LL.M. degree requires completion of a minimum of 30 credits (roughly 10 law courses) over 4 semesters (2 years), including the Master’s Paper and at least one course in environmental studies in satisfaction of the university-wide environmental studies requirement1.
+The LL.M. degree requires completion of a minimum of 30 credits (roughly 10 law courses) over 4 semesters (2 years), including the Master’s Paper and at least one credit in environmental studies in satisfaction of the university-wide environmental studies requirement.
 Usually students take 2 courses each fall and 3 courses each spring earning between 6 and 9 credits per semester.

-There are 4 required courses LW 350 (Business Organizations), LW 334 (European Convention on Human Rights), LW 390 (Master’s Paper), and LW 365 (Administrative Law), typically one per term.
-The remaining courses toward the degree are electives, selected by students in consultation with their academic adviser.
-Students are encouraged to be proactive in designing a program suitable for their career and educational goals.
+There are 4 required courses LW 350 (Business Organizations), LW 334 (European Convention on Human Rights), LW 390 (Master’s Paper), and LW 365 (Administrative Law), typically one per semester.
+The remaining courses toward the degree are electives selected by students in consultation with their academic adviser.
+Students are encouraged to be proactive in designing a program suited to their career and educational goals.
 Some may choose to concentrate in public or private law; others may prefer to pursue a more general course of study.
 Students may also take courses outside of the LL.M. program with the permission of the Program Chair (usually limited to 1 course for the degree).

-While the majority of students complete all requirements in two years, the maximum period for completion is three academic years.
-Degree candidacy will automatically terminate after this period.
-A course load less than 6 or greater than 9 credits per semester requires prior approval from the Program Chair.
+While the majority of students complete all requirements in two years, the maximum period for completion is three academic years, after which degree candidacy terminates automatically.
+A course load of less than 6 or greater than 9 credits per semester requires prior approval from the Program Chair.

 All courses must be taken on a letter grade basis.
-A cumulative grade-point average of 3.0 or higher is required for the granting of the degree.
+A cumulative grade-point average of 3.0 or higher is required for graduation.